Depp: Hollywood boycotting me, latest film not released

 He added, "But, you know, I'm moving towards where I need to go to make all that ...
 To bring things to light."

 In the wake of the November ruling, Depp resigned from his role as Dark Wizard Gellert Grindelwald in Warner Bros.' upcoming third installment of author J.K.
-Rowling "Fantastic Beasts" franchise.
+Rowling's "Fantastic Beasts" franchise.
 Danish actor Mads Mikkelsen subsequently replaced him in the film, scheduled for release July 15, 2022.
-As well, MGM did not release "Minimata" as scheduled.
-The film's director and co-screenwriter, Andrew Levitas, said last month in a publicly released letter to the studio that an executive there had told him, "MGM had decided to 'bury the film' [acquisitions head Mr. Sam Wollman's words]."
+As well, MGM did not release "Minamata" as scheduled.
+The film's director and co-screenwriter, Andrew Levitas, said last month in a publicly released letter to the studio that an executive there had told him, "MGM had decided to 'bury the film' (acquisitions head Mr. Sam Wollman's words)."

 Responding in a statement to Deadline.com, MGM said, "The film was acquired for release via American International Pictures (AIP), a division of MGM which handles day-and-date releases.
 Minamata continues to be among future AIP releases and at this time, the film's U.S. release date is TBA."
 The generally well-reviewed film has been released in several countries, including the U.K. last week.